iCoder0198/cameraurspi/docs/guide-fr/start-installation.md

                # If a directory or a file exists, use the request directly
                RewriteCond %{REQUEST_FILENAME} !-f
                RewriteCond %{REQUEST_FILENAME} !-d
-               # Otherwise forward the request to index.php
+               # Otherwise forward the request to index2.php
                RewriteRule . index.php

-               # use index.php as index file
+               # use index2.php as index file
                DirectoryIndex index.php

                # ...other settings...